Part of: GS-III- Disaster Management (PT-MAINS-PERSONALITY TEST)

-Disaster results in huge economic loss due to destruction of property, human settlements and infrastructure etc.
+Disaster results in huge economic loss due to the destruction of property, human settlements and infrastructure etc.

 Disaster can alter the natural environment, loss of habitat to many plants and animals and cause ecological stress that can result in biodiversity loss.

-After natural disasters, food and other natural resources like water often becomes scarce resulting into food and water scarcity.
+After natural disasters, food and other natural resources like water often become scarce resulting in food and water scarcity.

-The disaster results in displacement of people, and displaced population often face several challenges in new settlements, in this process poorer becomes more poor.
+The disaster results in the displacement of people, and displaced populations often face several challenges in new settlements, in this process poorer become poorer.

-Disaster increases the level of vulnerability and hence multiply the effects of disaster.
+Disaster increases the level of vulnerability and hence multiplies the effects of the disaster.

 Vulnerability Profile of India